 “All permits required by law are in place.
 The city has never been ordered to stay construction activities, and we are confident that the city will prevail on appeal,” said Craig Chin, a spokesman for the Department of Design and Construction.

-The site, which hosted a garbage incinerator from the 1950s to the 1990s, is contaminated with pesticides such as Chlordane and Mirex, and has high concentrations of lead and mercury, and Colton worries than construction could pose an local health hazard.
-But the assemblyman said the city is continuing construction despite the negative impacts because it says there are already many trash transfer stations in Bushwick, Williamsburg, and Greenpoint handling the borough’s garbage, so Southern Brooklyn needs to host its share — but Colton blasts that logic.
+The site, which hosted a garbage incinerator from the 1950s to the 1990s, is contaminated with pesticides such as Chlordane and Mirex, and has high concentrations of lead and mercury, and Colton worries that construction could pose a local health hazard.
+But the assemblyman said the city is continuing construction despite the negative impacts because it says there are already too many trash transfer stations in Bushwick, Williamsburg, and Greenpoint handling the borough’s garbage, and southern Brooklyn needs to host its share.
+Colton blasts that logic.

 Colton said the city should emphasize expanding the recycling program, since the city still only recycles a small percentage of its trash.
-One local agreed that building waste transfer facilities is an backward-looking way to handle an expanding garbage load that better recycling could reduce.
+One local agreed that building waste-transfer facilities is backward-looking.

-“They’re putting the health of citizens at risk for a transfer station that is going to be outdated before it is even built,” said Brian Gotlieb.
+“They’re putting the health of citizens at risk for a transfer station that is going to be outdated before it is even built,” Brian Gotlieb said.